 In 2010, Chris Chatmon co-founded Oakland Unified School District's African American Male Achievement Initiative (AAMA) to address the marginalization of African American male students and provide targeted supports to uplift achievement and graduation rates, and, in turn, positively impact the perception of these particular students across the district.

-Over the past six years, AAMA has achieved nationwide recognition as a replicable model for institutionalizing student and parent efficacy and dismantling barriers to achievement.
-As Deputy Chief of Equity, Chatmon now leads implementation of the District’s Equity Policy and efforts to help the district better initiate and align efforts to educate African American, Latino, English Language Learner, Newcomers, LGBTQ and Special Education students.
+Over the past ten years, AAMA and other programs supporting African American females, Latinx students, and Asian and Pacific Islander students have achieved nationwide recognition as a replicable model for institutionalizing student and parent efficacy and dismantling barriers to achievement.
+As Executive Director, Raquel Jimenez now leads implementation of the District’s Equity Policy and efforts to help the district better initiate and align efforts to educate African American, Latino, English Language Learner, Newcomers, LGBTQ and Special Education students.

 At OUSD, equity means providing each student with the academic, social and emotional supports they need to prepare for college, career, or community success in the future.
 Equity-based programs recognize that every student brings a valuable and unique perspective to school.
 Our district not only celebrates diversity as an asset, but also dedicates human and financial resources to expanding programs that successfully improve outcomes for groups of learners most often denied opportunities.

 The equity framework is embedded in everything from hiring and budgeting to aligning instructional approaches to ensure rigorous standards are met.
 We use an equity lens when analyzing student outcomes, developing professional learning experiences, and reviewing financial allocations.

 Founded in 2016, the Office of Equity is charged with helping ALL students graduate ready for college, career, and community success with programs designed to: